Timeline of Life Settlements | Abacus Life

 2010

-Funding confidence bounced back around 2010, which opened the door for many life insurance buyers to expand operations.
+Funding confidence bounced back around 2010, which opened the door for many life insurance buyers to expand operations and grow the market once again.

 2015